vercel/next.js/docs/api-reference/next/image.md

 ### Experimental "raw" layout mode

 The image component currently supports an additional `layout="raw"` mode, which renders the image without wrappers or styling.
 This layout mode is currently an experimental feature, while user feedback is gathered.
-We expect the "raw" layout mode to graduate to full support in the near future.

-Currently, there is the possibility of breaking changes to the `layout="raw"` interface, so the feature is locked behind an experimental feature flag.
+As there is the possibility of breaking changes to the `layout="raw"` interface, the feature is locked behind an experimental feature flag.
 If you would like to use the `raw` layout mode, you must add the following to your `next.config.js`:

 ```js
 module.exports = {